 American psychologist Robert Plutchik developed a wheel as a model to describe human emotions.
 He proposed that all people experience a basic set of primary emotions.
 Our many and varied types of emotions all stem from these primary emotions.
 These natural emotions directly relate to behaviors that help us adapt and improve our chances of survival.

 Seeing a car race towards us (trigger) causes us to perceive a threat (thought) that triggers fear (emotion).
 Unpleasant feelings, such as taking a quick, sharp breath and a pounding heart follow.
 We respond by slamming on the brakes (action).

-The eight sectors of Plutchik’s Wheel shows the eight primary emotions.
+The eight sectors of Plutchik’s Wheel show the eight primary emotions.
 Each emotion has an opposite emotion.
 Emotions are related and increase in intensity as you move toward the center of the circle.
 Annoyance is a mild form of anger.
-Rage is intense anger.
+Rage is the intense anger.
 The white areas show the emotion that is related to the two emotions near it.
-For example, serenity and acceptance is love.
+For example, serenity and acceptance are love.